Holy Trinity Church, Long Melford

 The Church of the Holy Trinity is a Grade I listed parish church of the Church of England in Long Melford, Suffolk, England.
 It is one of 310 medieval English churches dedicated to the Holy Trinity.

 The church was constructed between 1467 and 1497 in the late Perpendicular Gothic style.
 It is a noted example of a Suffolk medieval wool church, founded and financed by wealthy wool merchants in the medieval period as impressive visual statements of their prosperity.

+It is chiefly known for its relatively large array of surviving medieval stained glass, described by a leading expert at the Victoria and Albert Museum as a ‘very special and extremely rare collection’.

 The church structure is highly regarded by many observers.
 Its cathedral-like proportions and distinctive style, along with its many original features that survived the religious upheavals of the 16th and 17th centuries, have attracted critical acclaim.
-Journalist and author Sir Simon Jenkins, former Chairman of the National Trust, included the church in his 1999 book “England’s Thousand Best Churches”.
-He awarded it a maximum of 5 stars, one of only 18 to be so rated.
+Nikolaus Pevsner called it ‘one of the most moving parish churches of England, large, proud and noble’.
+In Simon Jenkins' England’s Thousand Best Churches, it is one of only 18 churches to be rated with a maximum five stars – and the only one in Suffolk.

-The Holy Trinity Church features in many episodes of Michael Wood's BBC television history series Great British Story, filmed during 2011.
+The church features in many episodes of Michael Wood's BBC television history series Great British Story, filmed during 2011.